 Feelings of anxiety can occur as a result of a stressful, worrying or frightening event or can seem "free floating" - not attached to anything in particular.

 Counselling can help you to understand what is happening, help you develop ways to cope and to reduce the anxiety and eventually to get over it.
-With the "free floating" anxiety, there are lots of ways you can cope with this and you can manage, reduce and finally rid yourself of their hold over your life.

 Make a time to speak with a counsellor at Counselling and Psychological Services for a confidential discussion of your situation.